-Refer to Attachment 11, Individualized Care Plan, HRA Reassessments, and Level of Care Reviews.
+Refer to Attachment 10, Individualized Care Plan, HRA Reassessments, and Level of Care Reviews.

-5.4.4.3 Revised ICP for Other Vulnerable Populations
+5.4.4.3 Revised ICP for Other Vulnerable Subpopulation

-For CCC Plus Members who are categorized as "other vulnerable" populations for ongoing care coordination purposes, the Contractor shall ensure that ICP revisions are completed annually.
+For CCC Plus Members who are classified s "other vulnerable" for ongoing care coordination purposes, the Contractor shall ensure that ICP revisions are completed annually.
 The Contractor shall ensure that for those Members with SMI, the ICP revision is completed face-to-face.
 For those Members without SMI, the ICP revision may be done telephonically.

-Refer to Attachment 11, Individualized Care Plan, HRA Reassessments, and Level of Care Reviews.
+Refer to Attachment 10, Individualized Care Plan, HRA Reassessments, and Level of Care Reviews.

-5.4.4.4 Revised ICP for Emerging Vulnerable Subpopulations
+5.4.4.4 Revised ICP for Emerging Vulnerable Subpopulation

-For CCC Plus Members who are categorized as "emerging vulnerable" populations for ongoing care coordination purposes, the Contractor shall ensure that ICP revisions are completed annually.
+For CCC Plus Members who are classified s"emerging vulnerable" for ongoing care coordination purposes, the Contractor shall ensure that ICP revisions are completed annually.
 The Contractor shall ensure that for those Members with SMI, the ICP revision is completed face-to-face.
 For those Members without SMI, the ICP revision may be done telephonically.

-Refer to Attachment 11, Individualized Care Plan, HRA Reassessments, and Level of Care Reviews.
+Refer to Attachment 10, Individualized Care Plan, HRA Reassessments, and Level of Care Reviews.

-5.4.4.5 Revised ICP for Minimal Need Subpopulations
+5.4.4.5 Revised ICP for Minimal Need Subpopulation

-For individuals categorized as "minimal need" subpopulation, the Contractor shall not be required to ensure that an ICP or ICP revision is completed.
-An HRA, ICP, and required reassessments and revisions shall be completed if the Member is re-categorized.
+For individuals classified as "minimal need", the Contractor shall not be required to ensure that an ICP or ICP revision is completed.
+An HRA, ICP, and required reassessments and revisions shall be completed if the Member is re-classified.

-Refer to Attachment 11, Individualized Care Plan, HRA Reassessments, and Level of Care Reviews.
+Refer to Attachment 10, Individualized Care Plan, HRA Reassessments, and Level of Care Reviews.